Brit Awards: Geri Halliwell's performance of "Bag It Up" (2000)

 Three years following the iconic Spice Girls performance, Halliwell, now a solo artist, performed her new single "Bag It Up" at the 2000 BRIT Awards.
 The performance featured Halliwell emerging, whilst dancing on with a pole, from a pair of large inflatable female legs.
 As the performance continued, her male backing dancers stripped to their pink briefs whilst dancing with the Union Jack flag.
 It is widely believed that Halliwell lip-synced her performance.
 In addition to all this, the performance is famous for being performed on the same night that the Spice Girls received the award for Outstanding Contribution to Music, which Halliwell declined to accept with her former bandmates.

 Gorillaz's performance of "Clint Eastwood" (2002)

 When it was announced that past Brit Award recipient Damon Albarn, and his project Gorillaz, would be taking the stage at the 2002 Brit Awards, no one knew what to expect.
 The four cartoon members of the band performed the song on giant life size screens (an early version of a 3D hologram) without the Blur frontman being present at all.
 The band performed their hit single "Clint Eastwood" alongside UK underground rap group Phi Life Cypher and a group of silhouetted female dancers mimicking the zombies from the band's music video.
 The performance received rapturous cheers and applause.

+Kylie Minogue's performance of "Can't Get You Out of My Head" (2002)

+Shortly after Gorillaz at the same 2002 Brit Awards, Kylie Minogue, who was promoting her Fever album at the time, performed her chart-topping song "Can't Get You Out of My Head" mashed-up with elements of New Order's song "Blue Monday".
+Minogue entered the performance as an ejected CD emerging from a CD player, while copying the pose from the Fever album cover.
+It was named as the most iconic Brits entrance by Huffington Post UK, and was featured on The Guardian as one of the 50 key events of dance music in 2011.
+The white-mini dress by Dolce & Gabbana was also retrospectively hailed as an "iconic fashion moment" by I-D. Reflecting on the performance years later, Minogue called it her "ultimate" favorite performance, saying: "That has to be the ultimate, being ejected from a CD player.
+I look back at that and think I don’t know about health and safety, but that would be my ultimate."